brazilian-utils/brutils-python/README_EN.md

 ### is_valid_cnpj

-Returns whether or not the verifying checksum digits of the given CNPJ (Brazilian Company Registration Number) match its base number.
+Returns whether the verifying checksum digits of the given CNPJ (Brazilian Company Registration Number) match its base number.
-Input should be a digit string of proper length.
+Now accepts both the old format (14 numeric digits) and the new alphanumeric format (12 alphanumeric characters + 2 check digits).

-This function does not verify the existence of the CNPJ; it only validates the format of the string.
+The check digit calculation for the new format follows the Modulo 11 method, considering the ASCII value of each character (ord(char) - 48).

 Args: